 It is clarified that the term "deliberately" requires a caddie to be aware that:

-2) he or she (the caddie) is standing on or close to an extension of the line of play behind the ball.
+1) the player is beginning to take a stance for the stroke to be played, and 2) he or she (the caddie) is standing on or close to an extension of the line of play behind the ball.

-Several examples are given in the clarification to provide additional guidance, and the complete language to these two clarifications can be found here
+Several examples are given in the clarification to provide additional guidance, and the complete language to these two clarifications can be found here.

 These major clarifications confirm the recent rulings given in relation to Rule 10.2b(4), and as such Haotong Li would still be penalized, while Denny McCarthy would not.